 The Best Years: 2020, 2021, 2022, 2023, 2024

-Want to know which RAM is the most reliable?
+Want to know which RAM is the most dependable?
 After digging through NHTSA complaints and Edmunds reviews, I can confidently say that 2020, 2021, 2022, 2023, and 2024 are the top dogs of the fifth generation.

 The Worst Year: 2019

-Want to see the carnage for yourself?
+Want to witness the devastation for yourself?

 Check out the NHTSA recalls and complaints for the 2019 RAM.
 But don’t say I didn’t warn you.